bayesianbrad/Machine-Learning-and-Python-for-Beginners/week1/part1-Python.md

 ### Installing Miniconda on Windows ##

+First download the required Miniconda package from the
 #### Additional step ####

 For Windows machines, to make my teaching life easier, please install the Git for windows, [click here](https://gitforwindows.org/).